harmonyland/harmonyland.github.io/src/guide/slash_commands/tag_bot.md

 ## Introduction

 ::: warning
-This update is not yet deployed to main branch or released.
-It's on a Pull Request at the moment.
+This update is not yet released on stable.
+It's on `main` branch.
 :::

 Let's make some cool Slash Commands!
 What exactly are Slash Commands?
 These are just commands - but visible on Discord Client when you start typing `/` and also provide auto-completion and many other features!